 Why are Factories Moving to Taiwan?

-A quick look does not provide an obvious answer.
+There is no obvious answer.
 Taiwanese labor rates are approximately 66% higher than labor rates in China.
 The average manufacturing wage in Taiwan is $19,000 to $20,000 per year while the average manufacturing wage in China is $12,000.
 However, this does not convey the full picture.
 Just 5 years ago, the cost of labor in China was half the cost of labor in Taiwan.
 In 2016, the average Chinese worker made $9,000 per year and the average Taiwanese worker made a whopping $18,000 per year.
 The cost of Chinese labor is rising much faster relative to average productivity.
-At the same time, the cost of Taiwanese labor is relatively inexpensive for industrial Asia countries.
+At the same time, the cost of Taiwanese labor is relatively

 Higher Labor Productivity